specsolutions/specsync-for-tfs-documentation/features/test-result-publishing-features/publishing-test-result-files.md

 For SpecSync this means you have to select a Test Suite to publish the results for.
 By default SpecSync uses the Test Suite configured for synchronizing the test cases (see [Include synchronized Test Cases to a Test Suite](../common-synchronization-features/group-synchronized-test-cases-to-a-test-suite.md)), but you can also choose different Test Suite as well using the [`publishTestResults/testSuite/name` or `publishTestResults/testSuite/id`](../../reference/configuration/configuration-publishtestresults.md) setting or the [`--testSuite` command line option](../../reference/command-line-reference/publish-test-results-command.md).
 There is no restriction for the Test Suite type, you can specify static, query-based and requirement-based Test Suites as well.

 {% hint style="info" %}
-Since you can specify the Test Suite for publishing, the publish-test-result command works even if you have not configured SpecSync to [include Test Cases to a Test Suite](../common-synchronization-features/group-synchronized-test-cases-to-a-test-suite.md).
+Since you can specify the Test Suite for publishing, the publish-test-results command works even if you have not configured SpecSync to [include Test Cases to a Test Suite](../common-synchronization-features/group-synchronized-test-cases-to-a-test-suite.md).
 But using that feature has other benefits as well so it is recommended to use it even if you publish the results to a different suite.
 {% endhint %}

 ### Results published to a Test Suite are not visible in other Suites